it-innovation/sam/doc/goals.rst

 Debugging
 ---------

-.. function:: debug
+.. function:: debug()

     If true, SAM will find a small proof explaining why and display it.
 It will also add :func:`debugEdge` facts for calls involved in this proof.

-.. function:: debugEdge(?Source, ?SourceInvocation, ?CallSite, ?Target, ?TargetInvocation)
+.. function:: debugEdge(Ref source, String sourceInvocation, String callSite, Ref target, String targetInvocation)

     This call from `Source` to `Target` was involved in the proof produced by :func:`debug`.